connkat/composable-course/1- fellowship-of-the-ring/first-class.v2.md

 (Code references from Lakin)[https://gist.github.com/lakinwecker/ff524645f25981cd9692b1bef60c7e67]

 ## Takeaways from this class
-Why does this help up write better code?
+Why does this help us write better code?
 Why do we like this?

 ## Lesson 1: functions and types